LeapfrogDAO/HarmonicVAE/README.md

 1. **Audio Processing**: Turns raw audio into mel spectrograms—because humans hear fancy, not flat.
 2. **Encoder Network**: Squashes audio into a latent nugget of pure musical essence.
-3. **Harmonic Layers**: Special sauce layers that know a chord from a chaos, thanks to music theory.
+3. **Harmonic Layers**: Special sauce layers that know a chord from chaos, thanks to music theory.
 4. **Latent Space**: A playground where musical ideas hang out, ready to mingle.
 5. **Decoder Network**: Spins latent dreams back into sound waves you can actually hear.
 6. **LLM Bridge**: Optional gadget to chat with language models—because "sad violin" should mean something.